Hot Cross Buns

 • Pass on the fruit: Hot cross buns are traditionally made with dried fruit, but if you don’t enjoy dried fruit in your bread, you can skip it.
 The sweet buns with the glaze are delicious on their own.

-• Top with chocolate: For whole new take on the hot cross buns, add chocolate.
-Melt chocolate chips and mix with coconut oil; drizzle over the tops of the hot cross buns.
+• Top with chocolate: For whole new take on hot cross buns, add chocolate.
+Melt chocolate chips and mix them with coconut oil; drizzle the mixture over the tops of the hot cross buns.

 • Bring on the cinnamon: Sprinkle the tops of the buns liberally with cinnamon prior to baking for an extra dose of yummy goodness that’ll taste delicious with or without the glaze.